What is Apprenticeship?

 Apprenticeship is a system in which workers train on-the-job – earning wages and doing productive work – while simultaneously taking courses.
 When someone completes an apprenticeship, they’ll have valuable work experience and a recognized industry credential, along with state certification that allows them to continue in the field and over time, advances their career.

-Apprenticeships generally last two years.
-Apprentices, who must be at least 18 years of age, work full-time and must be paid at least minimum wage.
+Missouri apprenticeships generally last two years.
+Apprentices, who must be at least 18 years of age, work full-time at a local water or wastewater system and must be paid at least minimum wage.
 As the apprentice advances through the program, his/her wages increase according to a predetermined schedule agreed upon between employer and apprentice.

 One key distinction between apprenticeship and other forms of workforce training is that an apprenticeship program engages the learner as a paid employee from the start of the program.
 Although an apprentice’s wages may begin at a lower level than those of co-workers (never less than minimum wage), his/her wages must increase as the individual progresses through the program, based on a schedule outlined in a written agreement between employer and apprentice.